 CalSTRS 2% at 62:

 Final compensation is based on the highest average annual compensation earnable during any consecutive 36 months.

-The number of days or hours of creditable service the employer requires a class of employees to perform in a school year under a collective bargaining or employment agreement to receive the earnable compensation.
+The number of days or hours of creditable service the employer requires a class of employees to perform in a school year under a collective bargaining or employment agreement to receive the compensation earnable.

 Full Time Equivalent (FTE)